-- Use loud / or offensive language, swearing, cursing, using profane language or displaying temper - Threaten to do actual bodily harm to a member of school staff, Governor, visitor, fellow parent / guardian or student regardless of whether or not the behaviour constitutes a criminal offence. - Damage or destroying school property - Transmit abusive or threatening messages to a member of school staff / Governor / fellow parent / guardian or student via e-mails or text / voicemail / phone messages or any other form of written communication. - Make defamatory, offensive or derogatory comments regarding the school or any of the students / parents / staff at the school via social media (See Appendix 1).
-Any concerns you may have about the school must be made in accordance with the school's complaints policy, so they can be dealt with fairly, appropriately and effectively for all concerned. - Smoke on the school premises or consume alcohol, or take drugs whilst on school property. - Act in a manner, which is deemed inappropriate, as a result of inebriation or intoxication.
+- Behave in a disruptive manner which interferes or threatens to interfere with the operation of a classroom, an employer's office, office area or any other area of the school grounds including team matches - Use loud / or offensive language, swearing, cursing, using profane language or displaying temper - Threaten to do actual bodily harm to a members of school staff, Governor, visitor, fellow parent / guardian or student regardless of whether or not the behaviour constitutes a criminal offence. - Damage or destroying school property - Transmit abusive or threatening messages to a members of school staff / Governor / fellow parent / guardian or student via e-mails or text / voicemail / phone messages or any other form of written communication. - Make defamatory, offensive or derogatory comments regarding the school or any of the students / parents / staff at the school via social media (See Appendix XX).
+Any concerns you may have about the school must be made in accordance with the school's complaints policy, so they can be dealt with fairly, appropriately and effectively for all concerned. - Smoke on the school premises or consume alcohol, or take drugs whilst on school property. - Act in a manner, which is deemed inappropriate, and a result of inebriation or intoxication.